peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

- `true
-      ` if this CBOR object represents a not-a-number value (as opposed to hether this object's type is not a number type); otherwise, `false
+ `true`  if this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type); otherwise, `false`  .
-      ` .

 <a id="IsNegativeInfinity"></a>
 ### IsNegativeInfinity